Starford To'a: 2024 & 2025

 To'a was limited to only three appearances with the Wests Tigers in the 2024 NRL season as the club finished with the wooden spoon for a third straight year.
 In round 13 of the 2025 NRL season, he scored two tries in Wests 32-38 loss against North Queensland.
 On 15 August, Wests announced that To'a had extended his contract for a further two seasons.

 To'a played a total of 19 games for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+On 22 June, the Wests Tigers announced that To'a would depart the club at the end of the season, with Manly announcing that they had signed him on a two-year deal.